ckuelker/quick-guide-en-us/Dev/HPC/hdd.md

 ## Hints

-Make sure the device interface (SATA/SAS/mSATA/M.2/NVMe) of the host system is the best that the disk can support.
-See `smartctl` for more info: SATA Version
+Make sure that the device interface (SATA/SAS/mSATA/M.2/NVMe) of the host system is the best that the disk can support.
+See `smartctl` for more
-is:  SATA 3.1, 6.0 Gb/s (2017: 3.0 Gb/s)
+information: SATA version is: SATA 3.1, 6.0 Gb/s (2017: 3.0 Gb/s)

 ## Gnome Disk Utility